akramkhan27/React/README.md

 - npm run start -to run the the file during the development
 - npm run build - create build folder and it is used for production level during deployement (it create html css javascript from react and serve direclty to client)
 - clearing the file from src directly and app.js and index.js only going to remain then run
+- react-scripts dependencies is responsible to add the script tag in index.html from behind in this case.

 # npm create vite@latest
 √ Project name: ...
 02_basic_react_vite